Protests highlight growing U.S. unease over coronavirus lockdowns | CBC News

 Republican lawmakers in several states have also backed the protesters, some of whom have failed to wear face masks or practise the social distancing that health officials say are key to getting the virus under control.

-Joe Buchert, 48, a retired police officer who lives in Pottstown, Pa., attended the Harrisburg protest because he thinks the governor had overreached.
+"The Democratic governors are just trying to kill the economy to hurt Trump," said Joe Buchert, a 48-year old retired police officer who was wearing a red Trump 2020 hat.

-"The Democratic governors are just trying to kill the economy to hurt Trump," said Buchert, who was wearing a red Trump 2020 hat.
+Meanwhile in Washington, lawmakers were squabbling over a possible $450 billion US-plus deal to provide more aid to small businesses and hospitals hurt by the crisis.
+Senate Republican leader Mitch McConnell said a vote could take place on Tuesday.

-In Washington, lawmakers in Congress were near an agreement for extra money to help small businesses hurt by the pandemic, a top Republican lawmaker said.
-The Trump administration sought to add $250 billion US to a small-business loan program established last month as part of a $2.3 trillion coronavirus economic relief plan.
-That fund already has been exhausted.
+Congress last month passed a $2.3 trillion aid package that included a small-business loan program.
+The Trump administration wants to add $250 billion to that now-depleted program, while Democrats have pushed for including funding for state and municipal governments and food aid for the poor.

 Fears of resurgence